specmore/spectacular/backend/README.md

 - Adaption layer for making API requests to other resources like GitHub's API

 However the project is organised vertically by the domain concerns instead, for example:
+- [App](src/main/java/spectacular/backend/app) - Responsible for handling request specific to this instance of the Spectacular app and the SCM integrations it has been configured with.
+This includes handling user login workflows.
 - [Catalogue Manifests](src/main/java/spectacular/backend/cataloguemanifest) - Responsible for finding and parsing [Catalogue Manifest files](../docs/catalogue-configuration.md).
 - [Catalogues](src/main/java/spectacular/backend/catalogues) - Responsible for collecting information about Interface Catalogues and returning detailed representations back to the user.
-- [GitHub](src/main/java/spectacular/backend/github) - An adaptor to the GitHub VCM system from which interface information is gathered.
+- [GitHub](src/main/java/spectacular/backend/github) - An adaptor to the GitHub SCM from which interface information is gathered.
-- [Installation](src/main/java/spectacular/backend/installation) - Responsible for returning information about the integration this instance of Spectacular has with the VCM system.
 - [Interfaces](src/main/java/spectacular/backend/interfaces) - Responsible for collecting information about a specific Interface and returning detailed representations back to the user.
 - [Security](src/main/java/spectacular/backend/security) - Responsible for supplying services to help secure the backend application.
 - [Spec Evolution](src/main/java/spectacular/backend/specevolution) - Responsible for collecting git file history data about an Interface's spec file and returning evolutionary timeline information back to the user.